mpalash/aliakbarmehta/pages/cv.md

 :   **Where does poetry nest?**, curated by Giovanna Esposito Yussif, Pispala Memorial, Tampere, IN

 2016
-:   **null.void**, Chimurenga Collective – Pan-African Space Station, curated by Ahmed Al-Nawas, Kallio Public Library, Helsinki, IN
+:   **null.void**, for *Chimurenga: Pan-African Space Station*, curated by Ahmed Al-Nawas, Kallio Public Library, Helsinki, IN

 ## Select Group Exhibitions